Counting independent sets in amenable groups: Reductions

 \subsection{Spectral radius of matrices and occupation probabilities on trees}

-A curious consequence of the hardcore model representation of a n.n. $G$-SFT with a safe symbol is that when $G = \Z$ and $S = \{1\}$, then $h_\Z(\Omega)$ has a well known characterization in terms of the transition matrix $M = M_1$ \cite{1-lind}.
+A curious consequence of the hardcore model representation of a n.n. $G$-SFT with a safe symbol is that when $G = \mathbb{Z}$ and $S = \{1\}$, then $h_\mathbb{Z}(\Omega)$ has a well known characterization in terms of the transition matrix $M = M_1$ \cite{1-lind}.

-If $M$ is irreducible and aperiodic, there is always a unique stationary Markov chain $\Prob_M$ associated to $M$ such that $\log \lambda_M = h_\Z(\Omega_M)$, where $\lambda_M$ denotes the Perron eigenvalue of $M$ and we consider the natural invariant order in $\Z$.
+If $M$ is irreducible and aperiodic, there is always a unique stationary Markov chain $\Prob_M$ associated to $M$ such that $\log \lambda_M = h_\mathbb{Z}(\Omega_M)$, where $\lambda_M$ denotes the Perron eigenvalue of $M$ and we consider the natural invariant order in $\mathbb{Z}$.

-Now, if $M$ is a matrix such that the $i$th row and the $i$th column have no zeros, then $M$ is irreducible and aperiodic, and in fact, the $i$th symbol, let's call it $a$, is a safe symbol.
-In such case, we have that
+Now, if $M$ is a matrix such that the $i$th row and the $i$th column have no zeros, then $M$ is irreducible and aperiodic.
+In fact, the $i$th symbol, let's call it $a$, is a safe symbol.
+In this case, we have that

 Therefore, $\lambda_M = \frac{1}{\Prob_M(a^{0} \vert a^{-1})}$ and to compute the spectral radius of $M$ reduces to compute $\Prob_M(a^{0} \vert a^{-1})$.
 For example, consider the following matrix